John95ac/Info_NPC_Extractor_xEdit_script_Mantella-CHIM-SPID-DCA-READ/README.md

 #### NPC Info John95ac INI

-Similar to the previous one, but generates a structured INI file with sections per NPC ([NPC_# = Name]), subsections (BASIC INFORMATION, CHARACTER DETAILS, FACTIONS, KEYWORDS), and a summary at the end.
+Generates a structured INI file with sections per NPC ([NPC_# = Name]), subsections (BASIC INFORMATION, CHARACTER DETAILS, FACTIONS, KEYWORDS), and a summary at the end.
 More readable for humans or parsing.
 Includes detailed logging in xEdit.
 Output: NPC_Extracted_Info.ini

 Example NPC_Extracted_Info.ini